kurnyaannn/mangavue/README.md

 You can see the live demo here : https://mangavue.vercel.app

-> *ps: if you like this project and may find this project is usefull, a git star would really be appreciated

 ## Installation
 * Clone this repository using `git clone` command (or just download the `zip` version).
 * Navigate to Project Directory.
 Project setup using `npm`.